adrianmartin-consuegraj/jms-topic/README.md

 # JMS Topic Demo

 This project is a simple demonstration of how to use Java Message Service (JMS) with topics.
-It showcases a basic implementation for sending and receiving messages using the publish-subscribe messaging model.
+It showcases a basic implementation for sending and receiving messages using the subscribe-publish messaging model.

 ## Overview
 The goal of this demo is to help developers get familiar with setting up and using JMS with topics, which allows multiple subscribers to receive messages broadcasted by a publisher.